graphprotocol/graph-node/docs/aggregations.md

 The type for the raw data points is defined with an `@entity(timeseries: true)` annotation.
 Timeseries types are immutable, and must have an `id` field and a `timestamp` field.
-The `timestamp` is set automatically by `graph-node` to the timestamp of the current block; if mappings set this field, it is silently overridden when the entity is saved.
+The `id` must be of type `Int8` and is set automatically so that ids are increasing in insertion order.
+The `timestamp` is set automatically by `graph-node` to the timestamp of the current block;
+if mappings set this field, it is silently overridden when the entity is saved.

 Aggregations are declared with an `@aggregation` annotation instead of an `@entity` annotation.
 They must have an `id` field and a `timestamp` field.